-This past week Dr. Patterson, received the Tennessee Higher Education Commission's 2017 Harold Love Outstanding Community Involvement Award in recognition of significant public service.
+Dr. Patterson recently received the Tennessee Higher Education Commission's 2017 Harold Love Outstanding Community Involvement Award in recognition of significant public service.
 This award was granted in recognition, among other things, of Patterson's 13 year contribution to Knoxville efforts to address the problems of the homeless population of Knoxville.

 The primary teaching focus of Dr. Patterson's twenty-four year academic career has been on clinical social work practice and research.
 He has taught clinical social work treatment with groups for 19 years, substance abuse treatment for 23 years, and conducted numerous training seminars on motivational interviewing in substance abuse treatment.
 He is the author of Personal Computer Applications in the Social Services (Allyn & Bacon, 2000), Data Analysis with Spreadsheets (Allyn & Bacon, 2006), as well as over 40 peer reviewed journal articles and book chapters.
 He is engaged in ongoing efforts to infuse mindfulness practices into social work clinical education and practice.